 1. Lindsay’s room will be open and airy in no time once we add some soft tans and creams for a layered and lovely tone-on-tone effect.
 We’ll also bring in some more coordinated wood furnishings (in the same tone as her media cabinet) and even encourage her to stain some of her existing accent tables for a more cohesive look (on a serious budget).
 And when it comes to the walls, we’d actually recommend Benjamin Moore’s Coastal Fog.
 It’s a soft taupy-tan tone that will pair perfectly with the color in her kitchen while opening up the room and really making the white trim pop.

-3. Since Lindsay has a little one, a nice child-friendly centerpiece for the coffee table might be a shallow wooden bowl or basket (shatter proof!) full of anything from to this chic little .
+3. Since Lindsay has a little one, a nice child-friendly centerpiece for the coffee table might be a shallow wooden bowl or basket (shatter proof!) full of anything from these pretty faux pears to this chic little collection of globes.

 5. We love the idea of a wall of frames on that soon-to-be-repainted accent wall.
 Keeping the frames cohesive (all in the same wood tone as the media cabinet) will tie everything together.
 And grouping everything about 3-5″ apart will make it all relate so it doesn’t look too spaced out.
-Oh and framing soft and airy neutral art (like and this ) won’t be too jarring or busy so the look will be interesting yet not too overwhelming.
+Oh and framing soft and airy neutral art (like this super affordable print and this also-affordable one) won’t be too jarring or busy so the look will be interesting yet not too overwhelming.

-9. We actually love the existing punchy botanical pillows on Lindsay’s sofa, but we’d love to see some (with free shipping!) layered in to really complement the other textures, materials and accessories that we’ve selected to achieve the soft and airy look that Lindsay’s after.
+9. We actually love the existing punchy botanical pillows on Lindsay’s sofa, but we’d love to see some beachy cream and tan ones (with free shipping!) layered in to really complement the other textures, materials and accessories that we’ve selected to achieve the soft and airy look that Lindsay’s after.

 So there you have it.
 A soft and cozy living room full of light and airy style.
 We can’t wait to see what you guys think!